gbif/checklistbank/docs/BACKBONE-BUILD.md

 # Rebuild Backbone & Deploy it to Production

+This procedure builds a new backbone on backbonebuild-vh and exposes the required webservices from there directly to run occurrence processing.
+We skip reviewing on UAT but instead rely on the [taxonomy review tool](http://labs.gbif.org/taxonomy-review-v4).

 ## Build new backbone on backbonebuild-vh
 We use `backbonebuild-vh` with its local postgres database to build a new backbone and also run the matching and species API from there so we don't need to copy the database around to a different environment.
 The configs for `backbonebuild-vh` are located in the `nub` environment cli folder.
 This setup skips UAT and reviews the backbone with the help of the review tools only.